Hrotsvitha: Representation of women

 Hrotsvitha's writing mimics Biblical texts.
-As a 10th-century Christian, she accepted the idea that women are inferior to men both physically and intellectually due to the fall of Eve.
 According to A. Daniel Frankforter, Hrotsvitha seems to confirm the assumption that woman's work was inferior, by saying that any excellence in her work is the excellence of God, not her own, although this may also merely be a standard literary convention of the time.

 Hrotsvitha depicted women as having the power of self-determination and agency through taking the veil and abstaining from sexual relationships.
 This presents a very progressive view of women and their power in older societies, highlighted by various researchers that studied how Hrotsvitha's work often reflected the lives of women of her time.
 While she writes of women as virtuous, courageous, witty, and close to God she only speaks about one man without contempt, finding that they are disproportionately susceptible to temptation.
 Hrotsvitha sees women being the weaker sex as allowing God to more easily work through them to find grace for their salvation and the salvation of those with whom they come in contact.
 This, therefore, suggests that women are not less than men in the eyes of God.
 Hrotsvitha believes that a virginal life dedicated to Jesus is best, but she can be empathetic towards mothers, and even prostitutes, thus demonstrating a keen understanding of women's lives and options at the time.

 Hrotsvitha plays focus on the issues that affect women of her time such as marriage, rape, and being seen as an object.
 "Dulcitius", deals with rape, a common issue and form of oppression that women experience.
 It is even argued that Hrotsvitha's work of "Dulcitius" acted as a reflection to lives of women in her hometown of Gandersheim, living in a hostile environment targeted by an extrinsic threat that is male in nature, showing the possible focus she gives towards women and feminism as a whole.
 In "Callimach", a woman, who has been the subject of an attempted rape, prays for death.
 God grants her prayer and she dies before the man can resume his attack.
-Taken by her beauty the man goes to her grave and attempts intercourse with her corpse, is killed by a venomous serpent.
+Taken by her beauty the man goes to her grave and attempts intercourse with her corpse, but is killed by a venomous serpent.
 Both of these plays show a key to Hrothsvitha's work: that religion can provide women with freedom and independence, allowing them to empower themselves.